 An owner of a reputable private detective agency or process serving company in Oklahoma will often take great care to let law enforcement officials know of their presence in advance.
 This is especially true if the process server or private investigator plans to stay in one area for an extended period of time.
 Calling or physically going to the police station in advance and presenting proper identification can prove to be very beneficial.
 By doing so, police officers can verify that a person who claims to be a process server or private detective really is who he or she claims to be.
 However, it is imperative that process servers and private investigators remember that they do not have to, and in many cases are forbidden from, releasing specific names and/or the general nature of their service/investigation to the police.

 When contacting the police in advance, it is important for process servers and private detectives to help give them other non-sensitive important information.
-Providing them a physical description of the process servers or private investigators, the make, model and tag numbers of the cars that will be in the area, and a contact number of the individuals working the case will often put their minds at great ease.
+Providing them a physical description of the process servers or lawyer, the make, model and tag numbers of the cars that will be in the area, and a contact number of the individuals working the case will often put their minds at great ease.
 That way if people start calling in to report a “suspicious” vehicle or other unusual activity, the police officers can choose call the Oklahoma private investigator or process server first to see what is going on.

 Contacting the police in advance will often, but not always, keep police cars from showing up at a private detective’s or process server’s location with multi-coloured lights on, sirens blaring, etc. This, of course, could prove to be disastrous for an investigation or serve.
 What private detective agency or process serving company wants the entire neighbourhood to know of their employees’ presence?
 Having the police show up during surveillance or while on a difficult serve could potentially blow everything and would not help out the client.